Chad-Powellv1/pseudoCode/pseudocode.md

   - Connects to the Gas Line Object with a Gas Line Fitting

-  - Manual gas valve: CONTROLS the flow of gas from the Gas Tank Object to the Gas Fireplace Object.
+  - Manual gas valve:

+    - **FUNCTION**: Controls the flow of gas from the Gas Tank Object to the Gas Fireplace Object.

-    - IF valve is turned all the way to the right THEN gas is off.
+      - IF user TURNS valve to the right THEN gas will not flow.

-    - IF valve is turned all the way to the left THEN gas is on.
+      - IF user TURNS valve to the left THEN gas will flow.

 <br>